srobotta/moodle-database-presets/choice-duration/README.md

 To serve the second case, it's the best to export the collected data and process them offline.
-In this preset the *List view template* shows the list of events together with the votes each received.
+In this preset the *List view template* shows the list of events together with the votes each received and a download link to export the data as CSV.

 ### General setup of the activity